 Williams was shot and killed by a DeKalb County Police officer last week.

 Police bodycam video released to 11Alive showed Williams lunging at an officer with a knife, after encountering him at his home, where a neighbor had wrongly reported him as a prowler.

 After another officer fired and missed, he ran back inside.

 The video then showed a group of officers speaking to him through a door of the home, asking him numerous times to drop the knife.

 "I’m begging you.
 You’re a Black man.
 I’m a Black man.
 You don’t have to die today.
 I don’t want you to die today," Sgt.
-Perry with DeKalb PD, whose first name is not identified in the video, says at one point, with Williams saying, "I’m defending my property."
+Devon Perry with DeKalb PD says at one point, with Williams saying, "I’m defending my property."

 "Let me see (the knife) drop.
 I can get you an ambulance out here.
 We can talk about this," Perry tells Williams.
 "This is my property," he responds.